 Other wine containers

-As well as the classic stainless steel, wood and concrete containers, other innovative containers are making their mark in winemaking.
-The lightweight, stackable Flex Tanks are made from food-grade polyethylene and are slightly porous to oxygen, ideal for micro-vinification.
-The Wine Globe, made from borosilicate glass, guarantees absolute purity and total neutrality, allowing the grapes to express themselves authentically while ensuring impeccable hygiene.
+As well as the traditional stainless steel, wood and concrete, other innovative containers are making their mark in winemaking.
+There are food-grade polyethylene vats that are slightly porous to oxygen, ideal for micro-vinifications because they are lightweight and stackable.
+There are also borosilicate glass containers that guarantee absolute purity and total neutrality, allowing the grapes to express themselves authentically while ensuring impeccable hygiene.

 Flex tank